morsoth/DIY-basic-arduino-console/README.md

 }
 ...
 ```
-The parameters that are passed are: a pointer the sprite sheet (we will later see how to create sprite sheets), the index of the sprite, the x position, the y position and the height and the width of the sprite.
+The parameters that are passed are: a pointer to the sprite sheet (we will later see how to create sprite sheets), the index of the sprite, the `x` position, the `y` position and the `height` and the `width` of the sprite.

 Finally there is the sprite declaration and the sprite sheet creation:
 ```cpp